orchetect/OSCKit/README.md

 Licensed under the MIT license.
 See [LICENSE](https://github.com/orchetect/OSCKit/blob/master/LICENSE) for details.

+## Sponsoring

+If you enjoy using OSCKit and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
+Feedback and code contributions are also welcome.

 ## Contributions

 Contributions are welcome.
 Feel free to post an Issue to discuss.